hwdsl2/setup-ipsec-vpn/README.md

 Your VPN login details will be randomly generated, and displayed when finished.

-After successful installation, you may optionally install [OpenVPN](https://github.com/hwdsl2/openvpn-install) and/or [WireGuard](https://github.com/hwdsl2/wireguard-install) on the same server.
+After setup, you may optionally install [OpenVPN](https://github.com/hwdsl2/openvpn-install) and/or [WireGuard](https://github.com/hwdsl2/wireguard-install) on the same server.

 <details>
 <summary>